Who has left Love Island so far?

 Shannon was the earliest contestant to ever be sent home from the show, leaving after only 48 hours in the villa.
 Contestants are typically dumped from the island around day five or six.

-Second to leave the show was Chuggs, just two days after he arrived in the villa as a late addition.
+Second to leave the show was Chuggs Wallis, just two days after he arrived in the villa as a late addition.

-His exit came after bombshell Rachael Finni had to choose whether she wanted to recouple with Chuggs or Brad.
+His exit came after bombshell Rachel Finni had to choose whether she wanted to recouple with Chuggs or Brad.

-In her recoupling speech she said: “I would like to couple up with this boy because I feel we have a very similar take on life, we can talk about anything, he’s made me feel comfortable, he’s made me feel sexy, he’s made me feel great.
-I’m excited to see where things go.”

 She then chose Brad, leaving Chuggs single and dumped from the island.